AdobeDocs/workfront.en/help/quicksilver/workfront-basics/navigate-workfront/workfront-navigation/workfront-terminology-glossary.md

   </tr>
   <tr>
    <td>Revenue Type</td>
    <td>Revenue type determines how the task will accrue revenue.
 Some examples include Fixed Hourly, Role Hourly, and Role Hourly w/Cap.
-For information about tracking revenue in&nbsp;Workfront see <a href="../../../manage-work/projects/project-finances/billing-and-revenue-overview.md" class="MCXref xref">Overview of Billing and Revenue</a>.</td>
+For information about tracking revenue in [!DNL Workfront] see <a href="../../../manage-work/projects/project-finances/billing-and-revenue-overview.md" class="MCXref xref">Overview of Billing and Revenue</a>.</td>
   </tr>
   <tr>
    <td>Reviewer</td>